-Following recent guidance from the government the Parish Council have agreed to re-open the play area.
+Following recent guidance from the government the play area will remain open during the current lockdown.
+Please only use the play area with members of your own household.
 Please follow the guidance displayed at the play area when using the play area to ensure everyone's safety.
 Please note the play area will not be cleaned, users of the play area and table tennis table do so at their own risk.

 This site is run by the Parish Council and has been designed to contain information about the Parish Council but also has useful information about local facilities and amenities, village history, local information and news.
 If you have anything about Honingham you would like to share or suggestions for the website please contact the Parish Clerk.

 Honingham is a small village to the south west of Norwich, just off the A47 between Easton and Dereham.
 There are approximately 140 properties, a pub, village hall, church, children’s play area and Bowling Green.
 The river Tud runs through the village.
 There is a strong sense of community in the village with many residents living in the village for a long time.